 If you’ve worn any kind of glasses since the beginning of the coronavirus pandemic, you’ll know that foggy glasses are a persistent reality.
 The UNIQLO AIRism mask is a great solution to this problem.
 The mask’s special fabric, optimized based on customer feedback by the UNIQLO team, absorbs moisture to its outer surface and quickly dries it.
 That prevents it from sticking to the area around your nose and mouth.
 Now, you read and catch up on emails during flight time without the nuisance of foggy glasses!

 3. Best ear-friendly mask

 Oakley’s Mask Fitted Lite is an excellent choice for anyone who is bothered by the pressure of masks to the back of the ear.
-These wrap-around face masks are supported by your head and neck and feature exclusive hydrolix moisture-wicking technology.
+These wrap-around face masks are supported by your head and neck (that’s right, say goodbye to uncomfortable ear loops!) and feature exclusive hydrolix moisture-wicking technology.
 It also boasts great breathability, as well as anti-odor technology.
 That makes it ideal for both sporty travelers and those of us who just can’t handle an 8-hour flight with mask straps putting pressure on our ears.

 4. Best filter mask

 One of the masks with the best filtration system on the market is the är Nanofilter Mask, which contains a 3-layer nano filter insert that blocks up to 99.8% of particulates.
 The filter is pre-fitted into a filter pocket, follows the same shape as the mask itself, and has an aluminum strip embedded in the nose bridge, creating a perfect fit for your face and optimizing breathability.
 Just to keep you extra safe, these masks are also treated with a Swedish antimicrobial treatment called ViralOff, and the exterior itself is also water repellant.